skip to content

 Formation Conditions

-• Day Master is rootless and extremely weak.
+• Day Master is extremely weak and unable to carry Wealth.

 Common Breakers